 When was it?

-Did it meet the parameters, etc.?
+Did it meet the parameters, etc.

 He can't be both.

-Now the the guideline is prohibited.
+The guideline is prohibited.

-It's actually a crime if a lawyer, for example, were to try to get into a matter, enter a matter uh that he had been involved with as a government employee, or in this case, even as a special governmental employee.
+It's actually a crime if a lawyer, for example, were to try to get into a matter, enter a matter that he had been involved with as a government employee, or in this case, even as a special governmental employee.

-That's 18 USC 202 and 205.
+That's 18 U.S.C.
+202 and 205.

 Let me ask both of you a quick question, changing gears here.

-Uh Bill Cosby convicted on all three counts of aggravated indecent assault.
+Bill Cosby convicted on all three counts of aggravated indecent assault.

 Well, they'll do a pre-sentencing report.

-Uh Cosby will probably be confined to his home.
+Cosby will probably be confined to his home.

-That's that's and that's where the judge came down this case.
+Sure, and that's where the judge came down this case.

 Listen, they had a mistrial the last time around.

-The judge made some evidentiary decisions that are gonna be a subject of the appeal.
+They're going to be a subject of the appeal.

-But the biggest two biggest ones were he let five other victims, purported victims, come in and testify.
+But the two biggest ones were he let five other victims, purported victims, come in and testify.

-Uh uh it's a very tough call.
+It's a very tough call.

 I mean, the general rule is prior bad acts don't come in unless they're independently relevant.